p7u/p7u.github.io/_posts/2015-11-15-scala-covariance.md

 In reality there should be more event sources in the system.
 In this fictional example, an `UserEventSource` and a `SystemEventSource` are all that is needed.
-Note also that actual implementations are omitted (by using the `???` symbol).
+Note also that the actual implementations are omitted (by using the `???` symbol).

 At some point, our requirements dictate that we need to intercept and forward events to another parts of our system, which are interested in those events (in